Manitoba Health Plan: Summary of Benefits

 - Surgery and anaesthesia.

-- X-ray and laboratory services when ordered by a physician and done in an approved facility.
+- X-ray and laboratory services when ordered by a physician and performed in an approved facility.

 - Eye exams that are considered medically necessary by a physician or optometrist are covered regardless of age.

-- Certain dental procedures if they are done in a hospital.
+- Some dental procedures are covered when performed in a hospital.

 Emergency ambulance services are usually not covered by Manitoba Health.
 Exceptions are some air ambulance transfers and land transfers between medical facilities.

 Manitoba Health benefits cover the following hospital services:

 - All medications that are given in a hospital.

 - Operating room, anaesthetics and all surgical supplies.

 - Occupational therapy, physiotherapy and speech therapy services.